WWDCNotes/Content/README.md

 [WWDC Notes][website] was built by [Federico Zanetello][twitter] as a [Five Stars][5SWebsite] project, and it is generated using [Publish][publish].

+# Legal

+All content copyright © 2012 – 2020 Apple Inc. All rights reserved.
+Swift, the Swift logo, Swift Playgrounds, Xcode, Instruments, Cocoa Touch, Touch ID, FaceID, iPhone, iPad, Safari, App Store, iPadOS, watchOS, tvOS, Mac, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
+This repository is not made by, affiliated with, nor endorsed by Apple.

 [5SWebsite]: http://fivestars.blog
 [contributing]: CONTRIBUTING.md
 [markdownSpec]: https://daringfireball.net/projects/markdown/